Regan-Koopmans/NavUP-Broadsword/README.md

 # NavUP - Broadsword
+A repository for the complete Broadsword implementation of NavUP

 ## NavUP
 NavUP, at its core, is a navigational service application that is used to navigate in and around buildings of the Hatfield campus of the University of Pretoria.